 Sometimes, the blame is outright and obvious (“How could I be so blind?”), while other times it’s more hidden and insidious.
 The blame might come in the form of self-esteem issues (“I obviously wasn’t enough for him.”), or the belief that you somehow deserve to be this miserable.
 Self-blame is a mindset where many women become stuck.
 In order to move on, we have to dive into the process of self-forgiveness.

 In relationships, we all make dozens of little decisions every day.
 We decide whether or not we’re going to bring up that thing that’s been bothering us, we decide whether we’re going to surprise our partner with something special, and we even decide how to split up the work of maintaining the relationship.

-But for partners of addicts, those decisions can take on a much darker nuance.
+But for partners of sex addicts, those decisions can take on a much darker nuance.

 You might find yourself deciding to ignore a few warning signs.
 You might suspect that something is up, but decide to not take the risk of starting a fight.
 You might even think about leaving, but ultimately decide to stay.
 In your eyes, these small instances of ignoring can add up to reasons for your heartbreak, and you begin to turn a nasty and critical eye inward on yourself.

 When we regret, we blame ourselves.
 Our lack of action becomes, in our minds, the reason we feel the way we do.
-Part of my process is to help remove the emotional pieces of the puzzle, and let women work through their feelings in a more practical way.
+Part of my process is to help remove the emotional pieces of the puzzle and let women who are partners of sex addcits work through their feelings in a more practical way.